Rahul Gandhi shares video of his 'yatra', 'wonderful conversation' with truck drivers | Education

 Gandhi has been meeting people and listening to the voice of common Indians on a regular basis.

-From visiting Old Delhi and students of Mukherjee Nagar and Delhi University to taking to a BMTC Bus and Blinkit Bike ride in Bengaluru, he has actively engaged with people from various sections of society, continuing his process of listening to people like during the Bharat Jodo Yatra.
+From visiting Old Delhi and students of Mukherjee Nagar and the Delhi University to taking to a BMTC bus and Blinkit bike ride in Bengaluru, he has actively engaged with people from various sections of society, continuing his process of listening to people like during the Bharat Jodo Yatra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)